 Live-streaming policy

-We have strengthened our processes to ensure as far as possible that our performers are aware if a service will be live-streamed.
-We respect the decision of any performer who declines a job we offer to them because they do not wish to be filmed.
+We have put processes in place to ensure as far as possible that performers are aware at the point of booking, or in good time beforehand, if a service will be live-streamed.
+We respect the decision of any performer who declines a job because they do not wish to be filmed.

 We believe it is fair for families of the deceased to be able to keep a personal copy of the recording of the service free of charge.
 However we ask every client directly to refrain from posting the recording publicly online or on social media, and to keep the recording only for private use.

-Where a family wishes to purchase full rights over the recording we will ask performers’ permission on their behalf, and seek the Musicians’ Union rate of £78.00 per performer.
+Where a family wishes to purchase full rights over the recording we will ask performers’ permission on their behalf, and seek a fee of £85.00 per performer.